Jian-Lang/MoRE/README.md

 ## Dataset

 We provide video IDs for each dataset in both temporal and five-fold splits.
 Due to copyright restrictions, the raw datasets are not included.
 You can obtain the datasets from their respective original project sites.

+We follow the settings described in the original dataset papers (i.e., HateMM, MHClip), splitting each dataset into training (70%), validation (10%), and test (20%) sets for evaluation and we also provide these splits for reproducibility and following.

 ### HateMM